Mission

 International Alliance of Mental Health Research Funders established

-GBF and partners pioneer the International Alliance of Mental Health Research Funders (IAMHRF) to increase the impact of research investments and promote collaboration in research funding.
+GBF and partners pioneered the International Alliance of Mental Health Research Funders (IAMHRF) to increase the impact of research investments and promote collaboration in research funding.
 The IAMHRF’s membership includes many of the largest and most innovative mental health research funders across the world.
-GBF provides leadership for and is the administrative host of the IAMHRF.
+GBF provided leadership for and was the administrative host of the IAMHRF until May 2024.

 Dr. Samarthji Lal Annual Award for Mental Health Research established